Q. Which airport should I fly into for this tour?

 Special diets (gluten-free, vegetarian, vegan, etc.) are easily accommodated.

-A. The truth is that it can be rough crossing the Drake Passage–the open water that is after the protected Beagle Channel and before we near the islands of Antarctica.
+A. The truth is that it can be rough crossing the Drake Passage–the open water that is between the Beagle Channel (surrounded by mountains) and the islands of Antarctica.
 But it’s not always bad (a smooth sailing is called the Drake Lake).

-We recommend you not watch any videos showing crossings because these are the worst cases and not the average.
-Whether you are prone to motion sickness or not, we recommend bringing some form of motion sickness medication, be it patches, oral medication or something like a wristband.
+We recommend you not watch any videos showing crossings because these are the worst cases and not the average. 🤣 Whether you are prone to motion sickness or not, we recommend bringing some form of motion sickness medication–be it patches, oral medication or something like a wristband.
 This will come in handy if you do feel a bit sick.
+The doctor on board can also supply you with a motion sickness patch (at a very low cost) but you should consider putting one on prior to boarding rather than waiting once on board.

 Most people handle the crossing just fine.
 But if you find yourself feeling queasy, you can lay low in your comfortable cabin and we’ll see to it that you’re taken care of.